-A Liquid Fund is a mutual fund that invests primarily in money market instruments, such as treasury bills, bank deposits, corporate papers, etc., having maturities below 91 days.
-Most of the investments of a liquid fund carry low risk.
+Liquid Funds are mutual funds that invest primarily in money market instruments, such as treasury bills, bank deposits, corporate papers, etc., having maturities below 91 days.
+Most of the investments of these funds carry low risk.
 These funds are extremely liquid in nature and can be withdrawn overnight without an exit load

 - Annualized Returns: